 See "Electrical Connections" section for proper connection from controller/power supply.

 Do not:

 - 1. Install the TCA,

 - 2. Attach anything to the TCA, or

-- 3. Operate the TCA or attached equipment,

-that would create a voltage potential of 50 V or more on the TCA.
+- 3. Operate the TCA or attached equipment, in a manner that would create a voltage potential of 50 V or more on the TCA.